Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

 #### Prerequisites

-- The supplier receipt has been entered in the system, see [Acquire](#acquire).
+- The supplier receipt has been entered in the system, see [Acquire a supplier receipt](#acquire-a-supplier-receipt).
-- The supervisor is set to the person responsible for the receipt release in the *CRM information* tab in the suppliers' configuration, see [CRM information](../UserInterface/02a_DebtorsCreditors.md#crm-information-1).
+- The supervisor is set to the person responsible for the receipt release in the *CRM information* tab in the suppliers' configuration, see [CRM information](../UserInterface/02a_DebtorsCreditors.md#crm-information).
-- The supplier settings are adjusted according to the service or product supplied, see *Default values* section in [Invoicing](02a_DebtorsCreditors.md#invoicing-1).
+- The supplier settings are adjusted according to the service or product supplied, see *Default values* section in [Invoicing](02a_DebtorsCreditors.md#invoicing).

 #### Procedure